-The Offeror will provide a plan for expanded Program promotion, which would include local press (print and broadcast) and social media pages for ILSFA.
-While the program does not currently utilize social media, the Offeror should propose a solution to connect social media communications with Programmatic updates made via Program websites, as well as to monitor social media platforms for content related to the program.
+The Offeror will maintain social media pages for both the Adjustable Block Program and Illinois Shines.
+While the program does not currently actively utilize social media, the Offeror should propose a solution to connect social media communications with Programmatic updates made via Program websites, as well as to monitor social media platforms for content related to the program.